vladshender/StayEase-API/README.md

 ![my image](tables.png)

 ##
-The Ebooking API provides a robust foundation for managing users, bookings, accommodations, and payments.
+The StayEase API provides a robust foundation for managing users, bookings, accommodations, and payments.
 The technology stack provides scalability, security and ease of maintenance.
 Feel free to contribute or provide feedback to help us improve.